wwt/redhat-ansible-sandbox-bad-ansible/README.md

 * if it is not needed -- remove it
 * if there is a better way to do it -- implement it

+This repo is meant to be used with the WWT Red Hat Ansible Sandbox Lab on the [WWT Platform](http://wwt.com)